- Property size -

 - Maximum Guests

-Leafy streetscape outlooks through beautiful decorative windows create an inviting ambiance in this tastefully restored first floor apartment.
+Amazing and spacious Art Deco apartment on the 1st floor of an elegant 1920's building in the heart of St Kilda.
+Located in a peaceful tree lined street, just a short walk from public transport, shops and the main attractions of bayside Melbourne.
+Comprising beautiful proportions and Art Deco features, leafy streetscape outlooks through beautiful decorative windows creating an inviting ambiance in this tastefully restored first floor apartment.
 One of only 12 in the block, this spacious apartment offers a cosmopolitan bayside lifestyle with close proximity to Fitzroy St, tram to the city at the front gate and a five minute stroll to St Kilda beach.

 The superb layout features a wide entrance hall, north facing living with domed feature ceiling, The spacious retro kitchen with original tiled bathroom puts a new spin on all things old and new.

 The bedroom is generous in size and includes built in robes.
 The bathroom includes a shower over bath.